rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 ### Configurable Functions Pipeline

-This SDK provides the capability to define the functions pipeline via configuration rather than code using the **app-service-configurable** application service.
-See **app-service-configurable** [README](https://github.com/edgexfoundry/app-service-configurable/blob/master/README.md) for more details.
+This SDK provides the capability to define the functions pipeline via configuration rather than code by using the **app-service-configurable** application service.
+See the [App Service Configurable](./AppServiceConfigurable.md) section for more details.

 ### Using The Webserver

 It is not uncommon to require your own API endpoints when building an app service.
 Rather than spin up your own webserver inside of your app (alongside the already existing running webserver), we've exposed a method that allows you add your own routes to the existing webserver.
 A few routes are reserved and cannot be used:
 - /api/version

 - /api/v1/ping

 - /api/v1/metrics

 - /api/v1/config

 - /api/v1/trigger

+- /api/v1/secrets

 To add your own route, use the `AddRoute(route string, handler func(nethttp.ResponseWriter, *nethttp.Request), methods ...string) error` function provided on the sdk.
 Here's an example:
 ```go
 edgexSdk.AddRoute("/myroute", func(writer http.ResponseWriter, req *http.Request) {